elliotmangini/blog-agile-01/README.md

 What are some main practical difference between Agile and Waterfall?

-> "Waterfall works rigidly as a linear SDLC, while Agile works iteratively, incrementally, and as such is able to continuously deliver and adjust.
-The increments must be small, usable, and high-quality.
+> "Waterfall works rigidly as a linear SDLC, while Agile works iteratively and as such is able to continuously deliver and adjust.
+The increments must be small (time-boxed), usable, and high-quality.
 The modular approach requires individuals in the organization to have a broad understanding of the products being built and the management must embody and exemplify Agile's core values.
 The awareness and cross-functionality required for Agile is supported by working patterns like Scrum that ensure teams stay organized and that high visibility is maintained through events like retrospectives and daily scrum meetings."

 What are some core values of Agile?